Just yesterday,

 Your Starting Point

 You are not expected to navigate this alone.
+But you do need to understand what matters now.

 You are us.
 We are you.